periabyte/periabyte.github.io/src/pages/blog/blog-2.md

 <br>

-There are a lot of ways that a bullet journal can be used, it is not limited by a set of rules, you can customize it however you want.
-If you look in Pinterest or Instagram about bullet journals you'll find a lot of unique ways the people use them.
+There are a lot of ways that a bullet journal can be used and it is not limited by a set of rules, you can customize it however you want.
+If you look in Pinterest or Instagram about bullet journals, you'll find varieties of unique ways the people use them.
 As for me, I started with the basics, I browsed for some ideas from the net.
-I've tried some and found out what worked or didn't work for me.
+I've tried some and found out what worked or won't for me.

 And now I'll share with you how I use my bullet journal and how I set it up for November.